Accelerating Collaborative Research + Innovation

 Complete the Application: Industry partners and university researchers agree upon a project plan and budget, and complete The Corridor’s matching grant application collaboratively.
 We accept applications on a rolling basis.

 Outside Review: All applications are reviewed by an outside committee of economic development professionals and regional stakeholders.

 Make it Official: Upon committee approval, the industry partner executes a sponsored research agreement with the university to formalize a project plan and terms.

 Get to Work: We distribute funds of up to $150,000 directly to the university research team, matching cash and in-kind investments.

 Participation in the program is competitive.
 The Corridor prioritizes projects that:

-- Generate new intellectual property or technology.
+- Generate new intellectual property or technology

-- Develop and commercialize existing university technology.
+- Develop and commercialize university technology

-- Engage new industry or faculty participants.
+- Engage new industry or faculty participants